cipher-saif/ghostscan-port-scanner/README.md

 OVERVIEW
 ═══════════════════════════════

-## Overview

-Port Scanner is a Python-based network reconnaissance tool built with Streamlit.
+𝙋𝙤𝙧𝙩 𝙎𝙘𝙖𝙣𝙣𝙚𝙧 is a Python-based network reconnaissance tool built with Streamlit.
 It allows users to scan a target host for open TCP ports across a configurable range, with real-time feedback, multithreaded execution, and service banner grabbing.
 The interface adopts a dark terminal aesthetic designed for clarity and focus during active scans.

 ---

 ═══════════════════════════════
 OBJECTIVES
 ═══════════════════════════════

-## Objectives

 - Provide a fast, multithreaded port scanning engine capable of covering the full 65535 port range
 - Display live scan progress and open port results in real time within the browser UI